ILaxaiI/When/README.md

 ```lua
 local category = when() or when:newCategory()
 ```
-to create a timer and update a categorie contents call
+to create a timer and update a categories contents call

 ```lua
 local category, timerInstance = category(<number> time,<bool> loop, <function> callback, <any> arguments) or category:new("")